Gastón de Peralta, 3rd Marquess of Falces: Biography

-He was born in Pau, Navarre (now in France).
+He was born in Pau, Navarre (now part of France), the son of Antonio de Peralta y Velasco (c.
+1490–1545), 2nd Marquess of Falces and Count of Santesteban, and the grandson of Alonso Carrillo de Peralta y Acuña, 1st Marquess of Falces.

 Gastón de Peralta was appointed viceroy of New Spain in 1566, replacing Francisco Ceinos and the Audiencia Real of Mexico, which had been governing on an interim basis since the death of the previous viceroy, Luís de Velasco.